eslint/rfcs/designs/2024-baseline-support/README.md

 One can use disable comments to temporarily suppress errors, by adding a comment like `// eslint-disable rule-name  -- FIX THIS LATER`

-Disable comments can be used to enable a rule as an error early, by adding them everywhere where an error is currently reported (and that is actually something that can be automated by some linters).
+"Disable comments" can be used to enable a rule as an error early, by adding them everywhere where an error is currently reported (and that is actually something that can be automated by some linters).

-But disable comments have the tendency to be hard to distinguish from other disable comments created for reasons such as false positives or disagreements on the rule, especially when there is no enforced need to add a message on the comment.
+But "disable comments" have the tendency to be hard to distinguish from other "disable comments" created for reasons such as false positives or disagreements on the rule, especially when there is no enforced need to add a message on the comment.
 Meaning that once you decide to tackle the existing errors, they can be hard to detect (or to distinguish from ones that are disabled for good reasons).

-They also "pollute" the codebase in a way that is quite visible, and makes users numb to the fact of using disable comments.
+They also "pollute" the codebase in a way that is quite visible, and makes users numb to the fact of using "disable comments".

 ### Ignoring parts of the project